mitsuba-renderer/drjit/docs/general.rst

 instance of the array's element type.
 For instance, sum-reducing an array ``a`` of type :py:class:`drjit.cuda.Array3f` would just be a convenient abbreviation for the expression ``a[0] + a[1] + a[2]`` of type :py:class:`drjit.cuda.Float`.
-Dr.Jit can execute this operation symbolically.
+Dr.Jit can trace this operation and include it in the generated kernel (i.e., it is *symbolic*).

 Reductions of dynamic 1D arrays (e.g., :py:class:`drjit.cuda.Float`) are an
 important special case.
 Since each value of such an array represents a different execution thread of a parallel program, Dr.Jit must first invoke :py:func:`drjit.eval` to evaluate and store the array in memory and then launch a device-specific implementation of a horizontal reduction.
-This interferes Dr.Jit's regular mode of operation, which is to capture a maximally large program without intermediate evaluation.
+This interferes with Dr.Jit's regular mode of operation, which is to capture a maximally large program without intermediate evaluation.
 In other words, use of such 1D reductions may have a negative effect on performance.
 The operation will fail in execution contexts where evaluation is forbidden, e.g., while capturing symbolic loops and function calls.
+Atomic operations like :py:func:`drjit.scatter_add` can be an interesting alternative in such cases.

-Furthermore Dr.Jit does *not* reduce 1D arrays to their element type (e.g., a standard Python `float`).
+Furthermore Dr.Jit does *not* reduce dynamic 1D arrays to their element type (e.g., a standard Python `float`).
 Instead, it returns a dynamic array of the same type, containing only a single element.
 This is intentional--unboxing the array into a Python scalar would require transferring the value to the CPU, which would incur GPU<->CPU synchronization overheads.
 You must explicitly index into the result (``result[0]``) to obtain a value with the underlying element type.
 Boolean arrays define a ``__bool__`` method so that such indexing can be avoided.
 For example, the following works as expected:

 .. code-block:: python